Student ID cards

 Supplying your photo

-There are three ways to supply a photo for your student ID:
+There are two ways to supply a photo for your student ID:

 - Submit a photo through the Online Enrolment System (OES) when you apply.